 We’ve long been fans of oval kamados like Primo and Komodo Kamado because their elongated, oval cook surface can create a hot direct zone on one side and moderate indirect zone on the other, making them better suited to 2-zone set-ups than traditional round kamados.
 Click here for our Buying Guide To Kamados.

 Most kamados place a charcoal grate at the bottom and have ways of moving the cooking surface closer to or further from the fire to create different heat profiles for different purposes.
-Shokunin’s cooking grates are always on top, and instead, the fire can be moved up or down.
+Shokunin’s cooking grates are always on top, and instead, you can move the fire up or down.

 Place the charcoal fire in the low position for smoking, middle for roasting and high for searing.
-The middle position is said to have roughly the same distance from the main cook surface as most kamado charcoal grates.
-A large “Main Fire Grate” covers the entire bottom, two “Adjustable Fire Grates” are half grates that can be positioned together or independently at the roasting or searing positions.
+Kalamazoo says the middle position has roughly the same distance from the main cook surface as most kamado charcoal grates.
+A large “Main Fire Grate” covers the entire bottom, two “Adjustable Fire Grates” are half grates that you can position together or independently at the roasting or searing positions.

 Like what you’re reading?
 Click here to get Smoke Signals, our free monthly email that tells you about new articles, recipes, product reviews, science, myth-busting, and more.
 Be Amazing!